Jan 29, 2020 12:01PM

 A large majority of Gifts of Hope’s clients live in surrounding areas outside of the Permian Basin that must travel to Midland to seek treatment.
 Since transportation can become very expensive, Gifts of Hope offers help with gas cards as well as a transportation service that can provide rides to and from their treatments.

 Gifts of Hope touches cancer survivors as well as patients with support groups and free activities.
 Some of these activities include a free yoga class every week, cooking and nutrition classes, informative guest speakers, and art activities.
 Many of these events are held at Gifts of Hope’s Hope House and every activity is free to anyone who participates.
-Gifts of Hope has already served over 2,000 individuals and is anticipated to double that amount by end of 2019.

 Every October, Gifts of Hope hosts ‘Pink the Park’ at Grafa park.
 This past fall marked the 10th Annual Pink the Park event.
 The event has grown with each year and is a time for survivors to come together to honor and remember those who lost their battle to cancer.
 It is also a special time to celebrate those who have defeated cancer.
 The event always includes a speaker, brief yoga session, a variety of performances, a dedicated walk around the park, and many fun and free activities for kids and families.